ykokw/iOS-SDK/README.md

 [![Platform](https://img.shields.io/cocoapods/p/MODE-iOSSDK.svg?style=flat)](http://cocoapods.org/pods/MODE-iOSSDK)

 ## Overview
-MODE-iOSDK provides API call wrapper to [MODE cloud](http://www.tinkermode.com) and handles the data to connect between iOS app and devices and smart modules.
+MODE-iOSDK provides API call wrapper to [MODE cloud](http://www.tinkermode.com) and handles the data to connect iOS app, devices and smart modules.

-You can write MODE cloud iOS app without this SDK, but it makes developers more easy to use MODE cloud service to communicate each other with IoT devices.
+You can write MODE cloud iOS app without this SDK, but it makes developers easier to use MODE cloud to communicate each other with IoT devices.

 ## Usage